Are sketch-and-precondition least squares solvers numerically stable?: Background material

 \subsubsection{Subsampled randomized trigonometric transforms}

 An SRTT has the form $S = \mathcal{S}FD$, where $D$ is a square diagonal matrix with $\pm 1$ entries at random, $F$ is an orthogonal trigonometric transform (e.g., Fourier, cosine, or Hadamard), and $\mathcal{S}$ is an $s\times m$ scaled sampling matrix with one non-zero entry per row.
 For an SRTT, if $s \geq \lceil c n\log n\rceil$ with some constant $c>1$, then $SQ_A$ is well-conditioned with high probability~\cite{tropp2011improved}.
 In practice, the $\log n$ factor in $s$ can often be dropped~\cite{martinsson2020randomized}.
-Moreover, the matrix-matrix product $SA$ can be computed in $\mathcal{O}(mn\log s)$ operations, although it is often computationally more efficient to compute $SA$ as $\mathcal{S}(F(DA))$ requiring $\mathcal{O}(mn\log m)$ operations.
+Moreover, the matrix-matrix product $SA$ can be computed in $\mathcal{O}(mn\log s)$ operations, although the usual computational cost is $\mathcal{O}(mn\log m)$ associated with computing $\mathcal{S}(F(DA))$, as fast implementations for the SRTT are not readily available.
 We use subsampled randomized cosine transforms as the sketching matrices in our numerical experiments.